aws/aws-cli/awscli/examples/ssm/reset-service-setting.rst

         }
     }

-For more information, see `Increasing Parameter Store Throughput <https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-throughput.html>`_ in the *AWS Systems Manager Users Guide*.
+For more information, see `Increasing Parameter Store Throughput <https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-throughput.html>`_ in the *AWS Systems Manager User Guide*.